 1. Place the radicchio, fennel, fennel fronds, orange and avocado in a large bowl.

-2. Place the dressing ingredients in a small mason jar, seal tightly with a lid and shake vigorously until emulsified, then toss the salad with the desired amount of dressing (you may not need it all).
+2. Prepare the dressing, then toss the salad with the desired amount of dressing (you may not need it all).

 What is radicchio?